-From technological advances to equality and women’s rights, there are many women who have played a significant role in Wichita.
-To this day, influential women in Wichita’s history are honored and remembered, and the women of Wichita today have gained inspiration from them.
-They have shaped the city in many ways and continue to be an invaluable part of why Wichita is the heart of the country.
+Throughout Wichita’s history, women have played an important role.
+They have shaped the city in many ways and continue to be an invaluable part of why Wichita is the Heart of the Country.

-There are so many amazing female changemakers in Wichita – past and present – it’s difficult to list them all but we’ve complied a hefty list to capture a number of the women who’ve made their mark on the city.
+There are so many amazing female changemakers in Wichita – past and present – it’s difficult to list them all.
+So, we’ve compiled a list of some of the women who’ve made their mark on the city.

 First on our list is Catherine Greiffenstein, a previous landowner who helped run the frontier trading post along with her husband in Wichita’s early days.